videolan/x265/doc/reST/cli.rst

 	their node, they will not be allowed to migrate between nodes, but they will be allowed to move between CPU cores within their node.

-	If the three pool features: :option:`--wpp` :option:`--pmode` and :option:`--pme` are all disabled, then :option:`--pools` is ignored and no thread pools are created.
+	If the four pool features: :option:`--wpp`, :option:`--pmode`, :option:`--pme` and :option:`--lookahead-slices` are all disabled,
+	then :option:`--pools` is ignored and no thread pools are created.

-	If "none" is specified, then all three of the thread pool features are implicitly disabled.
+	If "none" is specified, then all four of the thread pool features are implicitly disabled.

 	Multiple thread pools will be allocated for any NUMA node with more than